 Alcohol cravings may intensify especially in the first few months after users quit drinking.
-Alcohol treatment prepares individuals struggling with substance abuse to face these temptations by empowering them with coping skills that help them deal with stressful circumstances and the pressure society puts on them.
+Alcohol treatment in Little Rock prepares individuals struggling with substance abuse to face these temptations by empowering them with coping skills that help them deal with stressful circumstances and the pressure society puts on them.
 They also learn how to find what triggers their addiction and deal with strong cravings.
 These simple steps may help:

 - Stop going to places that trigger the addiction.
 Some people, specific places, or actions trigger a craving for the substance in users.
 Addicts are encouraged to avoid them.
 This could mean getting rid of old friends and establishing new boundaries.

 - Say "no" to alcohol at social events.
 Sooner or later they are going to be offered a drink at a social gathering, and they need to be prepared for that moment.
 Patients learn how to use these tools at group or individual therapy.
 They learn how to respond or what to say in these situations.